France: Police and protesters clash at security law rally | DW | 05.12.2020

 Thousands of people across France have marched for a second consecutive weekend against police brutality and a new security law.
 Police and protesters clashed in Paris, with cars set on fire and officers firing tear gas.

-Protesters took to the streets across France on Saturday for a second weekend of mass protests denouncing President Emmanuel Macron's security law plans.
+Demonstrators have taken to the streets across France for a second weekend of mass protests denouncing President Emmanuel Macron's plans for a new security law .

-Police and demonstrators clashed in Paris, with police firing tear gas and charging demonstrators after objects were thrown at them.
+Police and demonstrators clashed in Paris, with officers firing tear gas and charging demonstrators after objects were thrown at them.

-Several cars were set on fire along the Avenue Gambetta, while the windows of several businesses were smashed along the protest route, news agency AFP reported.
+Several cars were set on fire along the Avenue Gambetta, while the windows of several businesses were smashed along the protest route, news agency Agence France-Presse reported.

 Protesters carried banners reading: "France, land of police rights" and "Macron, enough!"

 Saturday's nationwide protest was called by a collective of human rights groups, trade unions and journalists.
-Officials did not immediately release crowd size estimates, although several news agencies said the march in Paris included "thousands" of people.
+Officials did not immediately release estimates of crowd size, although several news agencies said the march in Paris included "thousands" of people.

 A portion of the draft security bill that would restrict publishing pictures of the faces of police officers has sparked particular ire.

-Lawmakers said they will re-write a controversial portion of the bill that would have restricted publishing images of police
+Lawmakers will rewrite a controversial portion of the bill that would have restricted publishing images of police

 In a turnaround this week, Macron's ruling party said it would rewrite that part of the bill.
-Critics still charge that the bill would make it harder to hold the police accountable and goes too far.
+Critics still charge that the legislation goes too far, and would make it harder to hold the police accountable.

-Protesters have also been angered by the recent beating of a Black man and accuse France's law enforcement agencies of systemic racism.
-In late November, music producer Michel Zecler was struck by several police officers.
-The beating came to light after closed circuit television footage began circulating online.
+Protesters have also been angered by the recent beating of a Black man, Michel Zecler, during an arrest , and have accused France's law enforcement agencies of systemic racism.
+In late November, the music producer was struck by several police officers at his studio for several minutes , an act which was caught on closed-circuit TV and circulated online.

-The French president on Friday announced that he would set up an online platform starting next year where people can report discrimination, including from the police.
-Some of the country's police unions quickly and sharply criticized the plans.
+On Friday, Macron announced that the government would set up an online platform starting in 2021 where people could report discrimination, including from the police.
+Some of the country's police unions have sharply criticized the plans.

 rs/rc (dpa, AFP, Reuters)